 Skip to Content

-Exploring the food in North East Wales – places to eat and delicious Welsh dishes to try
+Food in North East Wales – best places to eat and delicious Welsh dishes

 As foodies exploring North East Wales for the weekend, we enjoyed discovering the best places to eat and local dishes that are typical for this corner of Wales.
 The rolling green hills are ideal for livestock farming and lamb is often found on the menu in dishes like Welsh Cawl cooked with root vegetables and leeks, the symbol of Wales.